bigfive-org/bigfive-web/web/posts/men_are_from_mars_woman_are_from_venus.md

 Emotional instability.
 Those high in neuroticism often experience mood swings and anxiety.

+You can test your scores in these traits in our [Big Five Test freely available here](https://bigfive-test.com)

 ### Gender Differences in Personality Traits

 Research shows that, on average, women score higher in Neuroticism and Agreeableness.
 They tend to be more compassionate, cooperative, and emotionally expressive.
 Men often score higher in assertiveness and openness to new ideas, possibly due to evolutionary and socio-cultural influences.